( about )

 ARTIST STATEMENT

 Emma Rhoads (b.
-1996 in New York, NY) is an Brooklyn based artist with a background primarily in fashion design.
-After studying at Parsons School of Design, she's been working as a print designer within the menswear industry creating textiles, graphics and illustrations.
-Her affinity for the spaces where art and body intersect led her to create Mirrors of Magic, an evolving creative project in which the viewer is encouraged to not only engage with but become an integral part of the artwork itself.
-She investigates this concept not only through paintings but her passion for inclusivity and shared experiences such as installations in public spaces and live painting at events.
+1996 in New York, NY) is a Brooklyn based artist with a background in fashion design.
+Since studying at Parsons School of Design, she's been creating artwork for Menswear in the form of prints, textiles, graphics, illustrations and accessories.
+Her affinity for spaces where art and body intersect led her to create Mirrors of Magic, an evolving creative project inviting one to not only engage with, but become an integral part of the artwork itself in the way that fashion allows us to.

 Our unique ways of seeing and individual translations of reality are shaped by the lens, filters and reflections through which we see and navigate the world around us.
 But can we reconsider our ideas of illusion and objectivity?
 How can we celebrate our inimitably unique ways of seeing as individuals while simultaneously challenging the malleability of our perception?
 Through opening our minds and transcending the boundaries of our perspective we begin to explore the intrinsic complexity of existence, entering a world of magic, play and wonder.